anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.md

 `./deploy.sh -o <OStype>-p file:///<pdf.yaml> -i file:///<idf.yaml> -l provision`

 Currently, Ubuntu 18.04 & CentOS 7.8 are supported (default Ubuntu 18.04).
-Support for other system can be added as well depending on the requirements.
+Support for other operating systems can be added as well depending on the requirements.

 After the hosts have been provsioned successfully, one can setup host networking for K8s & run software provisioning tooling from CNF Testbed or Intel’s BMRA playbooks to configure and install k8s & other plugins (Refer 4.3.2).